kingwell47/portfolio/markdown/sound_machine.md

 I probably could have it be in line though 🤔

-Making an array for items and them mapping them makes things a lot easier:
+Making an array for items and then mapping them makes things a lot easier:

 ```js
 return (